Home / ORPAS Application Guide / ORPAS – McMaster University

 • United Kingdom

-If English is not your first language, an official copy of your Test of English as a Foreign Language (TOEFL) score or International English Language Testing System (IELTS) academic test report form is required by the ORPAS Application due date.
-These test results must not be more than 2 years old at the time of the ORPAS Application deadline.
+If English is not your first language, an official copy of your Test of English as a Foreign Language (TOEFL) score or International English Language Testing System (IELTS) academic test report form is required by the ORPAS application deadline.
+These test results must not be more than 2 years old at the time of the ORPAS application deadline.

 TOEFL requirements: